nmstreethran/ml-elec-model/docs/Home.md

 # README

-Welcome to the elec-sys-data wiki!
+Welcome to the ml-elec-model wiki!

 by nmstreethran at gmail dot com

 **This project is a work-in-progress.
 Feedback and suggestions are always welcome.
 Please open an issue or refer to the contributing guidelines in the main repository if you would like to contribute.**

-Automated extraction of open electricity system data from meteorological services, electricity system operators and electricity market operators.
+Machine learning-based electricity system model.

 ## Requirements